LiteLDev/LegacyScriptEngine/docs/apis/GameAPI/Entity.md

 - Parameters:
     - name : `String`
-      The namespace name of the creature, such as `minectaft:creeper`
+      The namespace name of the creature, such as `minecraft:creeper`
     - pos : `IntPos `/ `FloatPos`
       A coordinate object of where the mob is spawned (or use x, y, z, dimid to determine where to spawn).
 - Return value: The generated entity object.